-If there are many, very closely related model versions, generally referred to as a perturbed physics ensemble (e.g., QUMP or climateprediction.net ensembles), then these should be distinguishable by a "perturbed physics" number, p < L>, where the positive integer value of L is uniquely associated with a particular set of model parameters (e.g., r3i1p78 is a third realization of the seventy-eighth version of the perturbed physics model).
+If there are many, very closely related model versions, generally referred to as a perturbed physics ensemble (e.g., QUMP or climateprediction.net ensembles), then these should be distinguishable by a "perturbed physics" number, p<L>, where the positive integer value of L is uniquely associated with a particular set of model parameters (e.g., r3ilp78 is a third realization of the seventy-eighth version of the perturbed physics model).
 The data supplier must assign a physics version number to each atomic dataset.
 It is recommended that the numbers be assigned sequentially starting with 1.
-In CMIP5 time-independent variables (i.e., those with frequency="rx") are not expected to differ across ensemble members, so for these L should always be assigned the value zero ("p0").
-A key (i.e., a table) that defines the various model versions should be made available so that a user can learn which set of parameter values is associated with each value of L.
+In CMIP5 time-independent variables (i.e., those with frequency="fx") are not expected to differ across ensemble members, so for these L should always be assigned the value zero ("p0").
+A key (i.e., a table) that defines the various model versions should be made available, so that a user can learn which set of parameter values is associated with each value of L.

 Note that for a single model and experiment (i.e., across all members of the ensemble), the values assigned to N, M, and L (which together define an individual ensemble member) should each be uniquely associated with, respectively, a specific initial condition, initialization method, and perturbed physics version.
 Thus, these numbers will be consistent across all members of an ensemble.
-For example the two different ensemble members, r3i1p7 and r3i1p8, should both be initialized from exactly the same initial conditions using the same method (because the "r and values" are identical) although the subsequent evolution of the simulations will presumably differ since they were produced by two different perturbed versions of the same model.
+For example the two different ensemble members, r3ilp7 and r3ilp8, should both be initialized from exactly the same initial conditions using the same method (because the "r and values" are identical) although the subsequent evolution of the simulations will presumably differ since they were produced by two different perturbed versions of the same model.
 There may be cases where "gaps" could be found in the list of ensemble members.
-If, for example, two different initial condition cases of the first procedure (say, every other case).
-Then the list of ensemble members would look like: r1i1p1, r2i1p1 r3i1p1, r4i1p1, r5i1p1, r6i1p1, ..., r1i1p2, r3i1p2, r5i1p2, ...
+If, for example, two different initialization procedures were used, but the second procedure was tested with only a subset of the initial condition cases of the first procedure (say, every other case).
+Then the list of ensemble members would look like: r1ilp1, r2ilp1 r3ilp1, r4ilp1, r5ilp1, r6ilp1, ..., r1ilp2, r3ilp2, r5ilp2, ...

 Another requirement for CMIP5 is that each so-called RCP (future scenario) simulation should be assigned the same realization integer as the historical run from which it was initiated.
 This will allow users to easily splice together the appropriate historical and future runs.
-A similar convention should be followed, when appropriate, with other simulations (e.g., the decadal simulations).